-YugabyteDB offers atomicity, consistency, isolation, durability (ACID) semantics for mutations involving a single row or rows that fall within the same shard (partition, tablet).
+YugabyteDB offers atomicity, consistency, isolation, durability (ACID) semantics for mutations involving a single row or rows that fall in the same shard (partition, tablet).
 These mutations incur only one network roundtrip between the distributed consensus peers.

 UPDATE table SET x = x + 1 WHERE ...
 INSERT ...
 IF NOT EXISTS UPDATE ...
 IF EXISTS